Bischoff/wozmania/README.md

 1. Assemble the emulation by running the command `./assemble.sh`.
-2. Download to the same directory a file that contains the Apple ][ ROM; it must be named `APPLE2.ROM` and contain the last 20480 bytes of the memory.
+2. Download to the same directory a file that contains the Apple ][ ROM; it must be named `APPLE2.ROM` and contain the last 20,480 bytes of the memory.
-3. You may also download to the same directory a file that contains the floppy drive 1; it must be named `drive1.nib` and contain 35 tracks of 13 sectors of 512 nibbles.
+3. You may also download to the same directory a file that contains the floppy drive 1; it must be named `drive1.nib` and contain 232,960 bytes (35 tracks of 13 sectors of 512 nibbles).
-4. Similarly, a file named `drive2.nib` will have the contents of floppy drive 2;
+4. Similarly, a file named `drive2.nib` will have the contents of floppy drive 2.
 5. Run the emulator with the command `./wozmania`.
 6. If there is no disk to boot from, press Ctrl-C.
    This will emulate a Ctrl-Reset and bring you to BASIC.